-Route Location Rank Improvement Description

-Proposed Span Improvements

-Route 11 1 Extend service to 10:00 p.m.

-Route 13 1 Extend service to 10:00 p.m.

-Route 14 1 Extend service to 10:00 p.m.

-Route 19 4 Extend service to 10:00 p.m.

-Route 24 4 Extend service to 10:00 p.m.
+Route Location Rank Improvement Description Route 24 4 Extend service to 10:00 p.m.
 Route 17/18 6 Extend service to 10:00 p.m.

-Capital Infrastructure Needs Identified but Not Ranked

-New UF/IFAS and Lehigh Acres Route - Would connect Immokalee to the University of Florida/IFAS satellite campus and Lehigh Acres.
-Further study is recommended due to the roadway constraints for transit vehicles entering/exiting UF/IFAS campus.
+Capital Infrastructure Needs Identified but Not Ranked New UF/IFAS and Lehigh Acres Route - Would connect Immokalee to the University of Florida/IFAS satellite campus and Lehigh Acres.
+Further study is recommended because of the roadway constraints for transit vehicles entering/exiting UF/IFAS campus.
 Downtown Autonomous Circulator - Would address the parking shortage in downtown and would begin on S. 4th Ave. from S. 9th St. to S. 3rd St. and go south along S. 3rd St. to S. 13th Ave.
-Further Study is recommended

-Naples Pier Electric Shuttle - The downtown autonomous circulator would alleviate parking demand in downtown.
+Further Study is recommended Naples Pier Electric Shuttle - The downtown autonomous circulator would alleviate parking demand in downtown.
 It would begin at Naples Pier and run along Broad Avenue with a stop at Crayton Cove, before going north along S. 8th St. to S. 6th Ave.
 Further study is recommended.
 Mobility-On-Demand - Uses on-demand information, real-time data, and predictive analytics that provides travelers the best transportation choice for their needs.
 Service can be requested via a mobile app, website, or by calling CAT.
 Helps solve the 'first/last mile' problem associated with limited access to transit.
 Four MOD Zones identified: Golden Gate, North Naples, Naples Zone, and Marco Island.
 Further study is recommended.
 Vanpooling (Everglades City) - Indicated by FDOT District 1 as a workable solution for rural communities, such as Everglades City.
 The proposed program could connect commuters from Everglades City to the Government Center.
 Further study is recommended.

-Route Location Rank Improvement Description Regionwide Technology - The technology needs outlined in the TDP's Situation Appraisal includes implementing or upgrading transit scheduling and dispatching software, installing automatic passenger count and vehicle announcement systems for fixed-route vehicles, updating fare collection systems, and enhancing on-board safety measures.
+Regionwide Technology - The technology needs outlined in the TDP's Situation Appraisal includes implementing or upgrading transit scheduling and dispatching software, installing automatic passenger count and vehicle announcement systems for fixed-route vehicles, updating fare collection systems, and enhancing on-board safety measures.
 Park-and-Ride Lots - Improve transit access through the development of park-and-ride lots.
 Bus Stop Infrastructure - Continue to improve and add additional benches, shelters, bicycle storage facilities, and other infrastructure at bus stops to enhance the rider experience and potentially attract new riders.
 Improve Americans with Disabilities Act (ADA) Accessibility - Improve bus stop safety and ADA accessibility throughout the entire system for all riders.
 Replace and Add New Vehicles - Continue to replace existing fleet and add new vehicles to provide new service.